Little Free Library FAQs

 Anyone can share books in local Little Free Library book-sharing boxes!
 Use Little Free Library’s web map or mobile app to find little libraries near you.
 Then, visit the library of your choice and leave some books inside.
 It’s that easy!
 Please be respectful, though, and don’t cram books in a library that’s already full.
 Speak with the homeowner or business owner where the library is installed if you’re not sure if it’s OK to leave books.

-If your library is made of wood, then we recommend using a standard house paint (water-based or oil-based paints will both work fine).
+If your library is made of wood, then we recommend using a standard exterior house paint.
+Water-based or oil-based paints will both work fine.
 They’re durable, inexpensive, and available at any hardware or home goods store.
 Before you paint, start by applying a coat of primer.
 Primer is designed to bond well with wood.
 Then, apply a few coats of paint on top of the primer.
 No coats of varnish or sealant are needed if you’re using house paint.
-(The only time we recommend using varnish is if you painted your library with acrylic paints that aren’t designed for outdoor use.)
+The only time we recommend using varnish is if you painted your library with acrylic paints that aren’t designed for outdoor use.
 You could choose to stain your library instead, but it won’t last as long as paint will.
+Wondering how to paint a Little Free Library?
+We’ll show you best practices in this short video.

 Our library posts are made from real lumber, usually cedar and pine.
 Cedar, in particular, is prone to “checking,” or developing cracks.
 This is a very common occurrence.
 It happens because lumber naturally has a lot of water in it.
 As the wood takes in or loses moisture from its environment, it will shrink or swell, sometimes causing the wood to split.
 This is a natural process and it won’t compromise the structural integrity of the post.
 You can apply a new coat of paint or stain to minimize the appearance of the cracks, if you’d like.
 Learn more about why real wood “checks.”